timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 If your dataset has a column called something like `customerID`, `deviceID`, or `location`, and that column is frequently used in the `GROUP BY` clause of your queries, then it is a good candidate column for space partitioning.
-For example, this query would work well on a distributed hypertable, because it runs on all the data nodes in parallel:
+For example, if we partition on `<time, location>`, then this query would work well on a distributed hypertable, because it runs on all the data nodes in parallel:
 ```sql
 SELECT time_bucket('1 hour', time) AS hour, location, avg(temperature)